ceejbot/modcache/README.md

-    untrack-removed    Stop tracking all removed mods for a specific game updated            Show the 10 mods most recently updated for a game validate           Test your Nexus API key; whoami
+    untrack-removed    Stop tracking all removed mods for a specific game updated            Show the 10 mods most recently updated for a game validate           Test your Nexus API key; whoami wastebinned        Find mods for this game that were wastebinned by their authors
 ```

 My workflow was to run `modcache tracked` to get my full tracked modlist into cache, then run `modcache populate skyrimspecialedition 90` every hour until I had the 2K+ mods I track stored locally.

 `--refresh` uses the weak etag the Nexus returns to see if their data has changed.
-This dings you an API request even if you get a 304 back, which is disappointing.
+This dings you an API request even if you get a 304 back :(.

 ## References